phalcon-orphanage/docs/en/reference/acl.rst

 Creating an ACL
 ---------------
 This component is designed to initially work in memory.
 This provides ease of use and speed in accessing every aspect of the list.
 The :doc:`Phalcon\Acl <../api/Phalcon_Acl>` constructor takes as its first parameter an adapter used to retriever the information related to the control list.
 An example using the memory adapter is below:

 .. code-block:: php

-    <?php $acl = new \Phalcon\Acl("Memory");
+    <?php $acl = new \Phalcon\Acl\Adapter\Memory();

 By default :doc:`Phalcon\Acl <../api/Phalcon_Acl>` allows access to action on resources that have not been yet defined.
 To increase the security level of the access list we can define a "deny" level as a default access level.

 .. code-block:: php